indiesquidge/squidgefiles/README.md

 touch ~/.hushlogin
 ```

 Opening a new terminal tab should show just your prompt.
-Nice and clean :sparkles:.
+Nice and clean :sparkles:

-### Tmux & Terminal Battery (optional)
+### Tmux (optional)

 [Tmux](https://tmux.github.io/) is a terminal multiplexer, which is a fancy way
 of saying you can run multiple shell instances on different "panes" within the
 same terminal window, as well as create tabs.
 Some users prefer this over their